felixgr/pytaint/README.md

 Usage
 -----
-pytaint can be used manually or using a configuration.
+pytaint can be used manually or with a configuration.
 Let's look at manual usage first:

 ### Manual Usage